World's Finest....Foes!1 of 12

 Anti-Monitor re-emerged at the end of the "New 52" for Justice League's "Darkseid War," but was left a smoldering corpse thanks to Steve Trevor and a heaping dose of Anti-Life.

-She recently made her live-action debut in the form of Margot Robbie for Suicide Squad, with plans seemingly for her to return in an upcoming DC film.
+She made her live-action debut played by Margot Robbie in 2016's Suicide Squad, with plans in place for her to return in multiple future films.

-Recently, Brainiac brought the entire DC Universe – and all of its many timelines – to its knees during Convergence, a crossover that ended with the restoration of DC’s pre-Crisis multiverse, paving the way for "Rebirth," which restores even more of DC's previously jettisoned continuity.
+Last time we saw him, Brainiac brought the entire DC Universe – and all of its many timelines – to its knees during Convergence, a crossover that ended with the restoration of DC’s pre-Crisis multiverse, paving the way for "Rebirth," which restored even more of DC's previously jettisoned continuity.

 Darkseid was also the main villain of "Darkseid War," in which he was seemingly killed, with Lex Luthor absorbing his Omega Force.
 He was reborn, with his own daughter, Grail, now raising him as an infant.

 Madness.
 Chaos.
 Mayhem.
 These are the facets of Joker's fractured personality.
 While some of Batman's enemies have grown into their more recent, deadly incarnations out of somewhat silly origins, the Joker has always been a murderous agent of anarchy.
 Considered Batman's greatest enemy and opposite number, Joker has also challenged the entire DC Universe singlehandedly, both by seizing the power of Mxyzptlk, and more recently seemingly dying alongside Batman – before both apparently returned.